NBKRedSpy/Unity-External-Log-Window/README.md

 ![Log Example](./media/LogExample.png)

 Outputs the Unity log to an external window.
-This does not affect the normal logging.
+The output is colored by log type and does not affect the normal logging.

 This is similar to BepInEx's console window.